Police: Ex-Miss USA was above legal alcohol limit

-DETROIT – Former Miss USA Rima Fakih was speeding and weaving through traffic with an uncorked, half-empty bottle of champagne and a blood-alcohol level more than twice the legal limit when she was arrested in the Detroit enclave of Highland Park, according to a police report released Tuesday.
+DETROIT – Former Miss USA Rima Fakih was driving with a blood-alcohol level more than twice the legal limit when she was arrested on suspicion of drunken driving in the Detroit enclave of Highland Park, according to a police report released Tuesday.

-The report on her drunken-driving arrest obtained by The Associated Press through a Freedom of Information Act request says the 26-year-old from Dearborn was pulled over early Saturday going 60 mph, weaving in heavy traffic and changing lanes without using a turn signal.
+The report obtained by The Associated Press through a Freedom of Information Act request says the 26-year-old from Dearborn was pulled over early Saturday going 60 mph, weaving in heavy traffic and changing lanes with a turn signal.

-The report says she was driving a black 2011 Jaguar.
+The report says she was driving a black 2011 Jaguar and "immediately identified herself as Miss USA."

 The former Miss Michigan born in Lebanon won the Miss USA Pageant in 2010 and her reign ended earlier this year.